by Willard Manus

 Really?
 Then how come you werent invited?

-I was busy with FGM business.
+I was busy with FGM activities.

 Did Dan tell you what they talked about?